emarsden/dash-mpd-cli/doc/src/stream_selection.md

 10:45:17  INFO   subs          Wvtt/wvtt |    zh-hans | role=subtitle
 ```

-The list belows specifies the **order** in which these preferences are handled:
+The list below specifies the **order** in which these preferences are handled:

 - First filter out AdaptationSets in the manifest that do not correspond to our language
   preference.
 If not language preference is specified, no filtering takes place.
 If multiple